 - Test with varying variables

-Execute test cases with this single variable at its minimum and maximum values.
+- Test the system with the remaining variable at both its minimum and maximum values.

 - Why use this approach?

-- It simplifies the functional testing effort while still providing valuable insights into system behavior.
+- Simplifies functional testing while providing valuable insights into system behavior.

 Let’s take a look at the code snippet for the single fault assumption technique: